nathanrosspowell/presentations/src/beginner_guides/how_computers_work/README.md

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
 ```
 The `NP10` supports integers and integer pointers and they are both one slot in size.
-When the computer starts it is nice enought to set all slots to zero.
+When the computer starts it is nice enough to set all slots to zero.

 The computer can run `C` programs.
 We will make some examples and then study the memory slots after each line of code!